Okipa/laravel-toggle-switch-button/README.md

 $toggle_switch_button_border_radius: $btn-border-radius-base; // default 4px
 ```

-## Customize the template
+## Customize the templates
-Publish the package blade template file in your project :
+Publish the package blade templates file in your project :
 ```
-php artisan vendor:publish --tag=toggle-switch-button::template
+php artisan vendor:publish --tag=toggle-switch-button::views
 ```
-Then, change the content from your `resources/views/template/toggle-switch-button.blade.php` file.
+Then, change the content from your `resources/views/toggle-switch-button/switch-button.blade.php` file.